etiennestuder/gradle-plugindev-plugin/README.md

 of Gradle plugins as expected by the [Gradle Plugin Portal](http://plugins.gradle.org/), [JCenter](https://bintray.com/bintray/jcenter), and [MavenCentral](http://search.maven.org/).

+The plugin ensures that all requirements for inclusion in the Gradle Plugin Portal, Bintray, and MavenCentral are met.

 # Goals

 The plugindev plugin takes care of creating the artifacts of a Gradle plugin and of uploading these to Bintray.
 The